logzly. Vending Ventures

 • Optical sensors – Light beams detect when a product passes through the dispenser.

-Weight sensors are more versatile for mixed‑size items, while optical sensors work well for uniform products like soda cans.
-Choose the one that matches your product mix and budget.
+Weight sensors handle mixed‑size items well, while optical sensors shine for uniform products like soda cans.
+Pick the one that matches your mix and budget.

 4. Connect Both Systems to a Central Dashboard

-Most cashless providers and inventory sensor manufacturers offer cloud dashboards.
-Look for a platform that can combine both data streams.
-When a sale occurs, the dashboard logs the transaction and automatically subtracts one unit from the inventory count.
-This unified view lets you see revenue and stock levels side by side.
+Most cashless providers and sensor makers offer cloud dashboards.
+Look for a platform that can merge the payment stream and the inventory feed.
+When a sale occurs, the dashboard logs the transaction and automatically subtracts one unit from stock.
+This unified view lets you see revenue and stock levels side by side, making decisions faster.

 5. Define Alerts and Reorder Rules

 Set thresholds for each product.
-For example, if a snack drops below five units, the system sends a push notification to your phone or to a restocking partner.
+For example, if a snack drops below five units, the system pushes a notification to your phone or to a restocking partner.
 You can also automate reorder emails to your supplier, attaching the exact quantity needed.
-This reduces the chance of a “sold out” sign on the screen.
+This cuts down on those dreaded “sold out” signs and keeps the machine humming.

 6. Test, Tweak, and Train Your Team

 Run a pilot on one or two machines for a month.
-Track key metrics:
+Track these key metrics:

 • Average transaction value